Search

 Visual artist

-Hambledon has participated in several group exhibitions throughout Australia and has exhibited in the USA, including: Southern Buoy Studios Gallery, VIC, Australia; Hahndorf Academy of Art, SA, Australia; Sarracenia Gallery, CA, USA; Bluethumb Art Gallery, SA, Australia; Royal Society of Arts, SA, Australia and Gallery One Mitcham SA, Australia.
+Hambledon has exhibited widely throughout Australia and the United States.
+Selected group exhibitions in Australia include: Southern Buoy Studios Gallery, VIC, Hahndorf Academy of Art, SA; Bluethumb Art Gallery, SA; Royal Society of Arts, SA; and Gallery One Mitcham SA.In the United States, she has exhibited with Sarracenia Gallery in California.
 Her first solo show was with the Prospect Art Walk, SA, Australia.

-Hambledon’s public artwork includes a 7ft crate featuring Australian Cricket players that was prominently displayed in front of Adelaide’s City Center, Australia, Summer 2022-2023.
+Hambledon’s public artwork includes a seven-foot crate featuring Australian Cricket players that was prominently displayed in front of Adelaide’s City Center, Australia, during the cricket season of 2022-2023.

 Artist Statement